Your cart is currently empty!

 Get Your Free Lighting Design for Sports Stadiums

-A lighting design for stadium lights starts with understanding the needs and usage of the playing field.
+A lighting design for LED stadium lights starts with understanding the needs and usage of the playing field.
 Different sports have different requirements.

-The lighting layout takes into consideration the existing pole locations, or can suggest new pole locations for fields without existing poles.
+The lighting layout takes into consideration the existing pole locations or can suggest new pole locations for fields without existing poles.
+In the case of indoor stadium lighting design, ensuring the lighting works for all space usages is important.

-The end result is a lighting plan showing light levels across the playing surface, and light balance across the field.
+The end result is a lighting plan / sports lighting solution showing light levels across the playing surface, and light balance across the field.
+It details the lighting system used – be it sports lights or led flood lights.

 What Are the Recommended Lux Levels For Stadiums?

 The recommended light levels will vary by sport and competition level.
 Here are a few simple examples of recommended lux levels.